 For the past three years, March 15 has been world speech day.
-While not overly relevant in daily life, it’s an adequate excuse to cover a topic that has been the bane of the school experience for generations: Giving front-of-the-room presentations in school.
+While not overly relevant in daily life, it’s a good excuse to cover a topic that has been the bane of the school experience for generations: Giving front-of-the-room presentations in school.

 Here are six tips to improve your personal experience, and save your grade.

-Embrace nervousness- Public speaking is one of the most common fears we have.
+Embrace nervousness- Public speaking is one of the most common fears in the world.
 Adults and kids alike toss and turn at night thinking about their presentations the next day.
-Believe it or not those nerves can be positive if used right.
-Nervousness can keep a person’s mind active during a presentation, motivate them to prepare more ahead of time, and increase awareness of their posture and hand activity.
+Believe it or not, those nerves can be an advantage if used right.
+Nervousness can keep your mind active during a presentation, motivate you to prepare more ahead of time, and increase awareness of your posture and hand activity.
 Alternatively, if handled poorly, nervousness can have a very negative effect on a presentation.
 Experiencing nerves before a presentation is normal.
 Focusing on using that feeling as fuel will often prove more successful than trying to make the feeling go away.